 - the claim arose from wars or any warlike operations or participation in any riot

-When there’s an eligible claim, you will need to approach your assigned insurer and submit the necessary claim forms and documents.
+When there’s an eligible claim, you will need to approach Great Eastern and submit the necessary claim forms and documents.

 3 Reasons to Stick With DPS

 Overall, there are good reasons to stick with the scheme.

 1) Premiums are affordable

 For the maximum coverage of $70,000, the premium is relatively small in the lower age band.
 It’s something that will not break the bank.
 As long as you’re working, you shouldn’t have any problems paying the premiums.